norangebit/15game/README.md

     - Now if you choose 0 the software shuffle the matrix

+- **Beta 1.0**

+  - Renamed some variables
+  - Fix Replace
+  - Added some comments
+  - name is dynamically allocated

 ## License

 - This document, as all documentation is released under the terms of the license _Creative Commons_ [**BY-SA 3.0**](http://creativecommons.org/licenses/by-sa/3.0/it/deed.it).